Adamauer1/world-leadle/README.md

 ### Future Plans

 I am planning on adding more leaders but first I would like to figure out a good way to automate the process since it can be time consuming.
 I also would like to add google analytics.
+Another thing would be to add more localized modes to have a focus on a region or country.

 ## Local Deployment